valinsky/blog/content/posts/python-csv-null-empty-string.md

 COPY table (a, b, c) FROM stdin WITH CSV HEADER DELIMITER as ',' FREEZE FORCE NOT NULL c;
 ```

-This forcefully inserts an empty string instead of a NULL for the specified columns.
+This forcefully inserts an empty string instead of a null for the specified columns.

-Another potential solution was to update the PostgreSQL table definition to allow NULL values for column `c`.
+Another potential solution was to update the PostgreSQL table definition to allow null values for column `c`.
 This solution didn't work for my use case because there were too many dependencies on the table definition, and updating all the relevant queries and transformations wasn't worth the hassle.

 ### Conclusion